But let’s get started with a small note on breakfast – at least the kind that fuels my driver for a full day behind the wheel…

 A turn that would have been a switchback if it had enough room to turn around resulted in our first stop-back-up-go-forward-repeat that would fill our navigational log for the next 45 mins.

 Turning around was out of the question – and neither of us even suggested it – onwards!
-The road turned into what would be a narrow sidewalk in other parts of the world – but we wagered we could fit the Alfa Romeo Giulia through, but this time I hopped out to guide Mino from the front.
+The road turned into what would be a narrow sidewalk in other parts of the world – but we wagered we could fit the Alfa Romeo Giulia through, but his time I hopped out to guide Mino from in front.

 Inches to spare, but we’d done it.
 That was the skinniest street I’ve ever fit a car through.
 Then we slotted through another tight corner and the walls closed in again.
 And again I was out in front watching both fenders as Mino slipped through the even skinnier slot.